vusiSiya/kasi-fast-food/README.md

 ### About
-I've been learning 🐤Imba and this is my capstone project. </br> The webiste is an SPA, using Imba's built-in router.</br>
+I've been learning 🐤Imba and this is my capstone project. </br> The website is a single-page app, using Imba's built-in router.</br>

 ### Tools
 * Imba - _https://imba.io_